Think Outside the Buckingham Box with This London Itinerary

 When it comes to touristy big-city fanfare, you can do a lot worse than giant clock towers and literal palaces.
 Like the Statue of Liberty, the Hollywood sign, and the Space Needle in the US, London has its fill of world-famous bucket list hits.
 While you might not visit these swarming tourist magnets on every London trip, they definitely merit a stop for first-timers.
 After all, Big Ben looks even bigger in real life than it does in Peter Pan.

 For any inaugural trip to London, start with a walking tour through Westminster.
-Begin by Westminster Bridge and make your way to the base of Big Ben—the 16-story Gothic clock tower is closed to visitors and under a years-long refurbishment, but the gilded monolith is definitely ripe for gawking (and selfies).
+Begin by Westminster Bridge and make your way to the base of Big Ben—the 16-story Gothic clock tower is expected to reopen to visitors this year, after a years-long refurbishment.
+Until you’re officially allowed to waltz through the interior, the gilded monolith is definitely ripe for gawking (and selfies).
 A couple blocks away is Westminster Abbey, a Notre Dame-sized cathedral that’s been crowning royalty for more than a millennium.
 The Abbey is open most days for verger-guided or self-guided tours, but keep in mind it closes for special ceremonies, so check ahead that you’re not crashing a royal wedding.

 From here, head towards Buckingham Palace (passing the Winston Churchill statue on the way) via The Mall.
 The gorgeous, tree-lined route goes directly through swan-filled St. James Park, culminating with an elaborate marble and bronze monument.
-Behind is Buckingham Palace, a vast royal residence literally fit for a Queen—the ornate palace is so large, at 828,000-square-feet, it makes the White House (a measly 55,000-sq.-ft.) look like an NYC studio apartment.
-While most visitors simply stand outside the gates and marvel from afar or watch the famous Changing of the Guard, tickets to enter and tour parts of the palace are available in the months when the Queen is OOO (i.e. she’s at her summer residence in Scotland), July 22-October 2.
+Behind is the vast, ornate residence of Buckingham Palace, which is so large, at 828,000-square-feet, it makes the White House (a measly 55,000-sq.-ft.) look like an NYC studio apartment.
+While most visitors simply stand outside the gates and marvel from afar or watch the famous Changing of the Guard, tickets to enter and tour parts of the palace are available July 14 – September 24.

 Just northwest of Buckingham Palace, Hyde Park is the largest—and most famed—of London’s Royal Parks.
 What Central Park is to Manhattan, Hyde Park is to London, featuring 350 acres of lush greenery, shimmering waterways, fountains, rose gardens, and memorials, including the somber yet serene Diana Memorial Fountain.
 Simply strolling through is a lovely way to experience it, but the park also hosts periodic events, Serpentine Bar & Kitchen serves wood-fired pizza on the shores of Serpentine lake, and sporting options include football fields, tennis courts, and horseback riding.

-On the south bank of the River Thames, you can test your fear of heights at the London Eye—at 443 feet, it’s the tallest Ferris wheel in Europe, with each massive pod large enough to hold 25 people.
-If you need a little liquid courage, reserve a spot in the Jubilee Pub Pod, specially decked-out for the Queen’s Jubilee with regal seating, flowers, and spritzy cocktails.
+Back on your feet, on the south bank of the River Thames, you can test your fear of heights at the London Eye—at 443 feet, it’s the tallest Ferris wheel in Europe, with each massive pod large enough to hold 25 people.
+If you need a little liquid courage, reserve a spot in the Jubilee Pub Pod, specially decked-out with regal seating, flowers, and spritzy cocktails.
 In case this isn’t adrenaline-pumping enough, you can get even higher at The Shard, a pointy skyscraper that rises 72 stories and 1,016 feet on the south bank.
 It’s the tallest building in the UK, with mile-long views from galleries on floors 68, 69, and 72.
 There are also several bars and restaurants in the jagged tower, including modern British spot Aqua Shard and cocktails with a staggering view from GŎNG on the 52nd floor.

 Hit up the museum musts